maziac/DeZog/documentation/Usage.md

 If you select a label with the mouse in the source code and do a right-click you can add it to the watches.
 The watches show a memory dump for that label.
-The dump is updated on each step. z80-debug cannot determine the "type" and size the data associated with the label therefore it assumes 100 bytes or words and shows both, a byte array and a word array, on default.
+The dump is updated on each step.
+DeZog cannot determine the "type" and size the data associated with the label therefore it assumes 100 bytes or words and shows both, a byte array and a word array, on default.
 However you have a few options if you add more parameters to the label.

 If you double-click on the label in the WATCHES area you can edit it.
-You can tell z80-debug the number of elements to show and if it should show bytes, words or both.
+You can tell DeZog the number of elements to show and if it should show bytes, words or both.
 The format is:

 ~~~